Anthea Ziermann, M.A.

 Promotionsprojekt

-Practices of the Occult in the Negotiation of Truth Claims on the Early Modern Stage
+Negotiating the Occult on the Early Modern English Stage

 Vita